elotroalex/chiens/_texts/translation.md

 - {:.sp} The Son.

-- My father, help me help you.
+- My father, help me to help you.

 - {:.sp} Toussaint.